 At Tommy’s we have set fee guidelines.
 We are prepared to discuss our rates and find a mutually rewarding way of working together.
 It is at the negotiating table where Tommy’s agents can more than earn their fees.

 How a property is presented for sale does make a difference.
 First impressions count.
-It is a long-held view that a buyer can be lost within the first 30 seconds of seeing through it.
+It is a long-held view that a buyer can be lost within the first 30 seconds of viewing a property.
 Whilst wholesale renovations may cost more than a home seller can reasonably expect to recover, cosmetic improvements to both the home and the grounds can be time and money well spent.
 Repainting and papering can enhance a property.
 If this is being done for the purpose of selling, then choose colours wisely.
 Decluttering can also help to make a home look more spacious.
 The layout of furniture and hiring or borrowing extra furniture can make it look more inviting.

 Irrespective of the chosen method of sale, Tommy’s believes that a price guide should be advertised in every case.
 Market research tells us that most buyers (around 80%) want a price guide, and many say they will not respond to advertising without one.
 Buyers like to know if a property they are interested in is within their price range.